LITTOMA/makerworld-collections-shortcut/README.md

 ## English

+### Why This Exists?

+Ever struggled to find the collections entry on MakerWorld?
+Ever frustrated by the hover menu that disappears the moment you move your mouse away? **Me too!** That's why this project was born!

-Add a collection shortcut button in the MakerWorld navigation bar.
+This extension adds a **permanent, always-visible** collection shortcut button right in the navigation bar - no more hunting, no more disappearing menus!

 ### Features